fssa-batch3/hariharan.veerakumar__web_project/README.md

  ### Create an account
 - Scenario 1: Successfully create an account
     - Steps:
-        1. Navigate to the registration page.
+        1. Click home workout button to navigate registration page.
         2. Enter the required information such as name, email, and password.
         3. Click the "Sign up" button.
     - Expected Result: